AdobeDocs/campaign-classic.en/help/interaction/using/offers-on-an-inbound-channel.md

    ![](assets/offer_inbound_fallback_example_043.png)

    The person's identification can be based on a browser cookie, a reading parameter in the URL, email, or identifier of the person.
-If a field of the recipient table other than the primary key is used, it needs to be defined in the advanced parameters of the space (refer to [Specifying the advanced settings of the identified offer spaces](#specifying-the-advanced-settings-of-the-identified-offer-spaces)).
+If a field of the recipient table other than the primary key is used, it needs to be defined in the advanced parameters of the space (refer to [Specify the advanced settings of the identified offer spaces](#specifying-the-advanced-settings-of-the-identified-offer-spaces)).

 1. Insert the call URL.